top of page

 Easy Access for Cleaning and Maintenance

-Another essential feature of a goat shelter is easy access for cleaning and maintenance.
+Another feature of a goat shelter is easy access for cleaning and maintenance.

 Goats can be messy animals, and their shelter will need to be cleaned regularly to prevent the buildup of waste and bacteria to prevent diseases.
 Make sure the shelter has a large door or opening that allows you to easily enter and clean the space.